jacobnzw/reinforcement-learning/README.md

 ## Environment
 The environment used for training is [Flappy Bird Gymnasium](https://github.com/markub3327/flappy-bird-gymnasium/tree/main).
 It's a simple yet effective environment for testing RL algorithms.

-I used **12-dimensional environment states** (via `use_lidar=False`) consisting of the following:
+I used **12-dimensional environment states** (via `use_lidar=False`) consisting of bird's position, velocity, and rotation, as well as the positions of the 3 pipes in front of the bird.
- - the last pipe's horizontal position
- - the last top pipe's vertical position
- - the last bottom pipe's vertical position
- - the next pipe's horizontal position
- - the next top pipe's vertical position
- - the next bottom pipe's vertical position
- - the next next pipe's horizontal position
- - the next next top pipe's vertical position
- - the next next bottom pipe's vertical position
- - bird's vertical position
- - bird's vertical velocity
- - bird's rotation

 The **action** space is discrete, with 2 actions:
  - `0`: flap